devSparkle/sentry-roblox/docs/intro.md

 This install has the benefit of easily updating whenever we release bugfixes, security patches and even new features, just by using `wally update`!

-To complete the instalation, add a server-sided script in your game, and paste the following contents:
+To complete the installation, add a server-sided script in your game, and paste the following contents:

 ```lua
 local SentrySDK = require(game:GetService("ReplicatedStorage").SentrySDK)